UKHomeOffice/callisto-docs/index.md

 ### Decisions
 The [decisions](decisions/) folder holds all of the decisions we've made or are trying to make.
 Here a decision is a software design choice that addresses a significant requirement.
 Decisions tie back to Jira so that we have requirements traceability and if a ticket changes in Jira we can identify any decisions that might be impacted.

-### Collaborations
+### Choreography
-[Collaborations](/collaberations/index.md) describe Callisto workflows and how Containers work together to support the given workflow.
+[choreography](/choreography/index.md) describe Callisto workflows and how Containers work together to support the given workflow.
 Workflows tie back to Jira so that we have requirements traceability and if a ticket changes in Jira we can identify any workflows that might be impacted

 ## Local vs Global
 This repository is indented to hold documentation that is related to Callisto as a whole.
 Each Container within Callisto is free to make local design decisions.
 However any significant decisions should also be documented at that local level in a similar fashion to what is done here.